Private Equity Buy-and-Build: One HubSpot Across the Portfolio | SalesPlaybook

 Local managing-director alignment baked into the audit

-Each local revenue leader co-owns the lifecycle, pipeline and report definitions for their brand.
-The central model is configured per brand — not imposed on top of it.
+Each local revenue leader co-owns the lifecycle, pipeline and reports for their brand.
+The model is configured per brand, not imposed on top.

 Lossless Salesforce export and activity replay — in scope